 An indoor market hall with more than 150 stalls, Kleinmarkthalle offers patrons fresh food, produce and flowers.
 It’s a great place to try regional specialities, such as the herb-flecked green sauce, or international delicacies, such as Iranian baklava.

 You can stroll past the butcher and fish stalls, stop and smell the fresh spices or head up to the upper level where a wine bar opens up to a terrace.

 The best time to visit Frankfurt is during late spring (April and May), or autumn, (September and October).
 The weather is temperate during this time of year and the crowds thinner than the hotter months of June and July.

-This sample itinerary will give you an idea of what is possible when you travel in Frankfurt, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Frankfurt, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Frankfurt

 - Oberwesel 70 kilometers away

 - Heidelberg 79 kilometers away

 - Nuremberg 184 kilometers away